mabhi16/Object_detection_in_urban_environment_Udacity/README.md

 rm -rf ssd_resnet50_v1_fpn_640x640_coco17_tpu-8.tar.gz
 ```
-later We need to edit the config files to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
+later, we need to edit the config files to change the location of the training and validation files, as well as the location of the label_map file, pretrained weights.
 We also need to adjust the batch size.
 To do so, run the following:
 ```
 cd /home/workspace/